 Not everyone wants to have canning equipment so this is where freezing comes in handy.
 Over the next few weeks we will get in to how to safely freeze fruits and veggies along with how long things last in the freezer.
 Most folks can pickle on their regular stoves without canning equipment so we will cover that as well as actual canning for those who are able and interested.

-I also believe in trying to make as much homemade food as possible.
-Avoiding prepackaged meals and take out/drive through.
-I like to bake all my own bread and sweets, make my own stock and most days of the week cook a wholesome meal from scratch.
-By no means am I suggesting you stop eating out or stop buying any premade foods/meals.
-I like to suggest trying to cook more at home in a general sense to add inspiration and nutrition to your life and your family.
-A great example of tailoring these ideas: you decide to cook a chicken at home.
-Wonderful!
-To help make things easier pick up a pre-made side dish.
 Cooking takes practice and patience; any effort at doing more for yourself at home will reap rewards.
 This is a great way to start.
 If you really get into this you can start making more stuff from scratch until you get to the point where your whole meal is made at home.
-Cooking everything yourself adds so much nutrition and variety.
+Cooking at home when possible adds nutrition and variety to your diet.
 It also eliminates unneeded preservatives, chemicals and artificial flavours.
 You are now in complete control over what you put in your body.

 There will be something for everyone in these posts, whether you’re just starting out, need ideas or are an experienced homesteader.